truenas/documentation/content/CORE/UIReference/DirectoryServices/NISScreen.md

 - corenis
 ---

-NIS is a client–server directory service protocol for distributing system configuration data such as user and host names between computers on a computer network.
+NIS is a client–server directory service protocol.
+Usage scenarios include the distribution of user and host names between networked computers.
 Use the **Directory Services > NIS** screen to configure [Network Information Service](https://www.oreilly.com/library/view/practical-unix-and/0596003234/ch14s01.html) on your TrueNAS.

 {{< hint warning >}}